Heading to Miami? This short, sharp guide skips the fluff—get the essentials for an epic trip (top hostels below)!

 INTERESTING WALKS

 - Coconut Grove is a historic neighborhood that has evolved over the decades.
-Check out the shops, restaurants, parks, and the Oldest House in Miami-Dade (still standing at its original location).
+Check out the shops, restaurants, parks, and the Oldest House in Miami-Dade (in its original location).

 - Calle Ocho, or 8th Street, is in the heart of Little Havana (directions).
-Take a stroll and indulge in the delicious food and bright colours.
+Indulge in the delicious food and bright colours.

 - Any of Miami’s numerous beaches are worth a walk, and will let you see just how closely Miami is connected to the ocean.
 There is no free parking at any beach – see info about municipal garages to save money on parking in Miami.